Bug #1745

 Brian has a point.
 However, I'm not sure how likely it is that people rely on this behaviour (they might use it accidentally, but how difficult is it to add a DNS record?).
 It seems like a lot of work to support both methods via a Setting - do we want to do that?

-Updated by Brian Gupta 7 months ago
+Updated by Brian Gupta about 12 years ago

 I don't believe it's simply a matter of adding a DNS record.
 The behavior the original fix worked around is that the certificate needs to match the name as called.
 At least in some versions of puppet, the puppetmaster certname that got generated included its $fqdn and an unqualified "puppet" string.. so if your puppetmaster's hostname was something like server1.mydomain.com and you had a DNS cname puppet.mydomain.com pointing at it, clients would need to reference it by an unqualified 'puppet' or it's actual hostname.